vadaliah/CS5260/README.md

 ### This repository contains the source code for:
 - Machine Learning solution to predict VWAP Volume pattern for given currency pair based on historic currenypair volume data
 ## Problem Formulation
-#### In this example, we will implement prediction of Pricing trend (Upward, Downward) using VWAP Pricing Algorithm.
-The primary input to the VWAP algorithm is the volume profile.
-Volume profiles give an algorithm information on historical volume patterns.
-Algorithms generally use this information by trading more when volumes are typically high (e.g., near the close) and less when they are typically light (e.g., mid-day)
+#### In this example, we will implement the VWAP Pricing Algorithm to predict the trend in price (Upward, Downward).
+The primary input to the VWAP algorithm is the volume profile which  provides information on historical volume patterns.
+Algorithms generally use this information by trading more when volumes are typically high (e.g., near the close) or trade less when the volumes are typically light (e.g., mid-day).
 ## Data Set
-#### In this example, we will use Historical Currency price dataset provided from FOREX Tester APP, available here: https:https://forextester.com/data/datasources.
+#### In this example, we use the Historical Currency price dataset retrieved from from FOREX Tester APP on January XX, 2023.
-#### The dataset contains Hourly pricing data on EURUSD Currency Pair daily for 201804.
-Initial development and proof of concept is done using EURUSD curreny data but plan to extend across all major G10 Currency pairs.
+#### The dataset contains Hourly pricing data on EURUSD Currency Pair daily for April, 2018.
+Initial development and proof of concept is done using EURUSD curreny data, but we plan to extend across all major G10 Currency pairs.
 ## Repository Folder Structure
 - src Folder: The source code folder
 - test Folder: Unit tests, integration tests… go here.